owickstrom/wickstrom.tech/src/_drafts/case-study-2.md

 must have a duration greater than or equal to $S$, where $S$ is the mininum still segment duration used as a parameter for the classifier.
-The first property test we'll look at asserts that this invariant holds for all classification outputs.
+The first property test we'll look at asserts that this invariant holds for all classification output.

 ```{.haskell}
 hprop_classifies_still_segments_of_min_length = property $ do